xuqiongkai/FingerprintAttack_on_FL/README.md

+# FingerprintAttack
-# FingerprintAttack on Shuffle module in Federated Learning
+A fingerprinting attack on shuffle module in federated learning (FL).

-Paper and code will be available soon!
+Our paper and code will be available soon!